guettli/programming-guidelines/README.md

 I came across this page because I want to install Linux on an external hard disc.

-Unfortunately there seemed to be no good English guide how to do this.
+Unfortunately, there seemed to be no good English guide on how to do this.

-The most solid guide I found during the first minutes was above link.
-Unfortunately above guide was outdated.
+The most solid guide I found during the first minutes was the above link.
+Unfortunately, the above guide was outdated.

 Grrrrrr.
 Now I needed to choose:

 * V1: Should I update the outdated german guide?
 It is a wiki editable by everybody.

-* V2: I use a english guide, but they look not solid.
+* V2: I use an English guide, but they look not solid.

 Grrr.
 I don't like thinking.